stanford-cs324/winter2022/lectures/bias.md

 Let's first consider some of the **high-level** ideas and approaches used in disciplines with established traditions around harm and safety.

 1. **Belmont Report and IRB.**
-The Belmont Report was written in 1979 as a report that outlines three principles (**respect for persons**, **beneficence**, and **justice**).
+- The Belmont Report was written in 1979 as a report that outlines three principles (**respect for persons**, **beneficence**, and **justice**).
-The report is the basis for the Institutional Review Board (IRB), which is a committee (e.g. at universities) that reviews and approves research involving human subjects, as a **proactive** mechanism for ensuring safety.
+- The report is the basis for the Institutional Review Board (IRB).
+- IRBs are committees that review and approve research involving human subjects, as a **proactive** mechanism for ensuring safety.

 2. **Bioethics and CRISPR.**
-With the development of gene-editing technologies like CRISPR CAS, the biomedicine community set **community standards** prohibitting the use of these technologies in many settings for human gene-editing.
+- When gene-editing technologies list CRISPR CAS were created, the biomedicine community set **community standards** prohibitting the use of these technologies for many forms of human gene-editing.
-When a member of the community was found to violate these standards, they were removed from the community (e.g. fired from their instituion, removed from academic conferences) which reflects the **strong enforcement of community norms.**
+-  When a member of the community was found to violate these standards, they were expelled from the community, which reflects the **strong enforcement of community norms.**

 3. **FDA and Food Safety.**
-In the US, the Food and Drug Administration (FDA) is a **regulatory** body tasked with the safety standards for food and drugs.
+- The Food and Drug Administration (FDA) is a **regulatory** body tasked with the safety standards for food and drugs.
+- The FDA extensively samples and **tests** food and drugs, often with multiple stages, to verify their safety.
-Critically, the FDA is able to use **established theory** from scientific disciplines to determine what constitutes a safety violation.
+- The FDA is able to use **established theory** from scientific disciplines to determine what properties to test for.

 In this lecture, we will focus on fairly concrete and lower-level concerns regarding the harms of LLMs.
 However.
 - there are broader societal policies that can be powerful tools for increasing safety, and